programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 - [XAMPP](https://www.apachefriends.org)
 - Text editor ([Atom](https://atom.io/) etc)

 XAMPP creates a local web environment.
-It is free and includes two important packages for this tutorial: **Apache** web server and **PHP**.
+It is free and includes two important packages for this tutorial: Apache web server and PHP.
 In this way, you can create a test website and simulate an access to APIs on your PC.

 We need a text editor for a simple programming.
 You can use a pre-installed editor such as Notepad (Windows), but the author suggests to use a free software, [Atom](https://atom.io/) (Mac, Windows,  Linux) which has more useful features.
 If you get into programming in the near future, it is a good option.